 One Player Can Make a Huge Difference in the NBA

 One of the major differences between the NBA vs. NFL is roster size.
 An NBA roster is typically comprised of 15 players, of which ten may play in any given game.
 An NFL roster, meanwhile, has 53 active players, of which 46 may play in any given game.
 The differences don’t end there.

 NFL players are relegated to either offense or defense, while basketball requires players to excel in both.
-As a result, one NBA player can have a much bigger impact on the outcome of the game than one NFL player, except for the elite QBs.
-That’s something bettors must factor in when considering the impact of injuries, suspensions and individual match-ups.
+As a result, one NBA player can have a much bigger impact on the outcome of the game than one NFL player.
+Elite QBs or star running backs can certainly have an outsized influence on their team’s success, but it’s virtually impossible for an NFL team to succeed without a full-team effort..
+Bettors should factor in each player’s value when considering the impact of injuries, suspensions and individual match-ups in the NBA.